 Due to prudent financial management, the financial position of the Council is strong.
-The outturn for the Council is a small deficit on provision of services of £67,000 (shown on page 30), which covers both capital and revenue income and expenditure.
+The outturn for the Council is a deficit on provision of services of £0.231 million (shown on page 30), which covers both capital and revenue income and expenditure.